Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/align-bounded-context-with-the-value-stream.md

 >_“You have to choose where to pay the price of complexity.
 Because DDD is about reducing complexity in the software, the outcome is that you pay a price with respect to maintaining duplicate models and possibly duplicate data.”_ - Eric Evans

 ![Bounded contexts and teams](/assets/images/bounded-context.png)

-# Examples
-For example, in an ecommerce company selling physical items online, the value stream activities include:

-* Acquiring (physically or remotely) the items to be sold
-* Describing their physical details (color, qualities, pictures and other information useful for their placement on the market)
-* Assessing and interacting to handle the quantity in stock
-* Creating and managing the mechanism for customers to browse the catalogue, place an order and pay, dispatch the items

-In parallel, there’s a marketing system to place advertisements, and after the sale is done, there will be some customer care functionality.
-This and all of the above are activities of the value stream.
-They can happen in parallel, and the stream might be somewhat complicated, but they can be carried on independently of one another.
-However, they have dependencies; for example, the system in charge of letting customers place an order obviously needs to know the stock of the available items – they are interconnected.

-# Context

-Use these at a strategic level when you are in a position to understand the value stream of the business.